 Although rapid growth certainly brings its challenges, our county would be worse off with a population exodus, as has happened here in the past when our young people had to leave to find jobs.

 We all know the Treasure Valley is a great place to live.
-For better or for worse, word has gotten out and others are coming here to enjoy all that our community has to offer.
+Word has gotten out and others are coming here to enjoy all that our community has to offer.
 Growth does bring challenges but cannot be stopped.